 The annual cost of employee injury and illness is about $250 billion, but providing to-the-point and relevant safety training content can help mitigate these costs and ultimately improve productivity.
 Safety training for employees fosters a happier and healthier work environment and will save your company money.

 Our safety training for employees is mobile and accessible 24/7 through our LMS, Thinkzoom.
 Factory or warehouse workers without access to computer terminals can access our training from mobile devices, giving them the ability to review training content as needed when on the job during any shift.
-If your employees are mobile, then your training should be too.
+If your employees are mobile (like plumbers, painters, electricians, and carpenters), then your training should be too.
 Try out our mobile-ready training now with a free trial of our Thinkzoom LMS.

 Preview our Safety Training Courses

 OSHA requires that you record injuries or illnesses on the job that require medical treatment beyond first aid.
 But how do you classify something as first aid?
 This course defines what is categorized as first aid and what is considered medical treatment.